ifAronisGida/TestEverything/README.md

 Also we started to parameterize tests using JUnit API.

 We created a CI branch for Jenkins integration.
 The pipeline script is stored in the git repository called 'Jenkinsfile'.
+When we push a new commit to github the Jenkins pipeline runs the tests automatically.